lunarmodules/ldoc/readme.md

 penlight`.

 Unpack the sources somewhere and make an alias to `ldoc.lua` on your path.
-That is, either an excutable script called 'ldoc' like so:
+That is, either an executable script called 'ldoc' like so:

     lua /path/to/ldoc/ldoc.lua $*